jameskolwolf1/Whack-A-Prof/specs/Specification.md

 ### **4.6: Cursor/Mallet** <a name="Cursor-Mallet"></a>

 * 4.6.1:
      * The cursor will be displayed as a mallet within the game screen.
-It is a high-priority item because it is the only way to navigate the user interface and click the buttons.
+It is a high-priority item because it is the only way to navigate the user interface and click the buttons.

 * 4.6.2:
      * The mallet will automatically display upon clicking the start game button.
 This feature will be removed once the game is over.